Learn Spanish with Salsa Music with these 23 Song Recommendations (Full Translations Included!)

 Y solamente verte en el atardecer

-I thought that with you I was going to grow old
+I thought I was going to grow old with you

-In another life, in another world it could be
+In another life, in another world it could happen

-In this life, all that's left is leaving one day
+In this life all that's left for me is to leave one day

 Get your hips ready because Baile Inolvidable turns heartbreak into a sizzling salsa party.
 Bad Bunny, the Puerto Rican superstar, looks back on a love he thought would last forever.
 Under blazing horns and tropical percussion, he remembers the partner who taught him how to love and how to dance, picturing the two of them growing old side by side.
 Instead, the romance fades, leaving him alone at sunset, guilt-ridden yet still moving to the music.